-- Chattenden Primary School will make referrals to Children's Services and the police if we have reason to believe a student has become involved in these types of activity. - In addition, where an exploitation concern has been identified, the form linked below will also be completed, to provide intelligence to the police on local exploitation concerns and issues.
+- St. Michael's RC Primary School and Nursery will make referrals to Children's Services and the police if we have reason to believe a student has become involved in these types of activity. - In addition, where an exploitation concern has been identified, the form linked below will also be completed, to provide intelligence to the police on local exploitation concerns and issues.
 The portal allows for the reporting of suspected perpetrators of child exploitation and Places and Spaces where Child Exploitation is suspected of taking place and vehicles believed to be connected to be exploiting children.
 Report an Exploitation Concern Online.